-Gas assisted injection moulding a specific type of injection moulding that is a popular choice for manufacturing high performance plastic parts.
+Gas assisted injection moulding is a specific type of injection moulding that is a popular choice for manufacturing high-performance plastic parts.
 The benefits of gas assisted injection moulding include the fact that it can increase tool life and produce higher quality parts.

 What is the principle of gas assisted injection moulding?

 Gas assisted injection moulding works by injecting pressurised nitrogen gas into the interior of a mould, forcing the molten plastic material against the outer surfaces of the mould.
 Gas can be simply used to ensure constant contact of the molten plastic against the tool whilst cooling to produce better-looking parts, or be used to fill the core of the plastic and also improve its mechanical properties.